What is this?

 Every market day, two stocks get bought:

-• The Mob is whichever ticker the crowd voted for the most through the website or by posting $TICKER in our Twitch chat.
+• The Mob is whichever ticker the crowd voted for the most - through the website, Twitch chat, or Discord chat.

 • The Monkey is a ticker chosen at random from a curated pool of liquid US equities.